In this issue

 Here and now:

-In focus: Caught in the Net (free article)
+In focus: Caught in the Net (open article)

 Sally Brown explores the impact of social media on girls’ mental health